karlotness/nn-benchmark/README.md

 job launching script.
 Ensure that the `nn-benchmark` Conda environment is loaded and available.

-Consult `manage_runs.py --help` more information on available options.
+Consult `manage_runs.py --help` for more information on available options.

 ## Citing